Palm Springs Hiking Guide

 2. Araby Trail Guide

-Famous for its proximity to Bob Hope’s house, the Araby Trail provides stunning views of Palm Springs and the Coachella Valley.
+Araby Trail is Famous for its proximity to Bob Hope’s house.
+The Araby Trail provides stunning views of Palm Springs and the Coachella Valley.

 This moderate-to-challenging trail is a favorite for its panoramic views and diverse desert flora.